Cork Tree Creative Logo White

 Do’s of Google Reviews:

 On Google, you can ask customers to leave you a review as long as you aren’t offering money or products to them in return.
 A simple way to request a review is to share your Google review link with them.
 You can customize your link to be short and sweet.
-Read this Google My Business article on how
+Send them a quick email or text, asking them to leave a review or you can participate in a reputation management program that handles the hard work of sending for you.

 Respond to Comments Whether Positive or Negative